VAT and Sales Tax Rates in Switzerland for 2015

 The VAT is a sales tax that applies to the purchase of most goods and services, and must be collected and submitted by the merchant to the Switzerland governmental revenue department.

-Switzerland has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 8%.Countries with similar VAT rates include United States with a VAT of 10%, Korea with a VAT of 10% and Australia with a VAT of 10%.
+Switzerland has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 8%.Countries with similar VAT rates include United States with a VAT of 10%, Australia with a VAT of 10% and Korea with a VAT of 10%.

 |VAT/Sales Tax||Reduced VAT Rate||World VAT Rank|